RealRoti/Bereal-Predictor/README.md

 - Difference of about six hours: 1.15% (1 time out of 87)
 - Difference of more than six hours: 0% (0 times out of 87)

 The results show that most of the estimates have a difference of about two hours, followed by differences of about three and four hours.
-In total,

 ## License